 eParenting® is an innovative program initiative from UW-Madison Extension Family Living Programs.
 The goal of eParenting® is to empower parents in their use of digital media as a powerful and positive tool supporting their parenting role.

-Columbia & Sauk County Extension Offices are offering an opportunity to take the three, 2 hour workshop series at both locations to learn more about how you can benefit from a better understanding of the role digital media can play in your children’s lives and by learning how to use new media to enhance your responsibilities as a parent.
+Columbia & Sauk County Extension Offices are offering an opportunity to take the two, 2 hour workshop series to learn more about how you can benefit from a better understanding of the role digital media can play in your children’s lives and by learning how to use new media to enhance your responsibilities as a parent.

 Currently, most programs for parents about digital media focus on the potential negative effects of its use (e.g., cyber-bullying and online predators) and how parents can protect their children from such dangers.
 While these programs are valuable, they ignore the many positive aspects of digital media, including the ways that it can contribute to a child’s and family’s development, enhance the parent-child relationship and provide tools that can strengthen and extend child rearing skills.